kasri-p/20MinutesTillDawn/README.md

 - **Boss Battles**: Face the powerful ElderBoss
 - **Level-Up System**: Gain experience and level up to become stronger

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## Credits

 - Game developed with libGDX
-- Assets and sound effects created by the development team
+- Assets and sound effects imported from the original game